rbrummer-jhb/jsforce-tester/README.md

 # Setup

-1. Fork the repository.
+1. Fork the repository to your own **private** repository.

 2. Clone the forked repository to your local drive.

 3. Open the repo in VS Code

 4. Add a .env file with your Salesforce credentials.
 For this step you need your Salesforce username, password, and security token.
+Here's what it should look like:

 	```dotenv
 	# Salesforce Credentials